Beaver Creek State Wildlife Area

 Habitat: Ponderosa Forest, Mixed-Conifer Forest, Pinyon-Juniper Forest, Aspen Grove, Mountain Meadow

-Directions: From Canon City, head east on US 50, then turn left (north) on CO 67, then right (east) onto CR 123 for a quarter of a mile.
-Turn left (north) onto CR 123 and follow it to its end.
+Directions: From Canon City, head east on US 50 for 8 miles, then turn left (north) on CO 67 for 2 miles, then right (east) onto CR 123 for a quarter of a mile.
+Turn left (north) onto CR 132 and follow it to its end, approximately 9 miles.

 Delorme: 62 D2